 Course enrollment & confirmation

-All students will be required to enroll in a course (or courses) at MTSU while they are studying abroad, regardless if they are paying tuition and fees to MTSU or a Provider Program.
-This course is required to keep students active in the MTSU system and also allows for financial aid to be released (where applicable).
 It is imperative that all students enroll in and confirm their classes by the MTSU fee payment deadline or their classes will be dropped.
-Enrollment, payment, and confirmation for MTSU study abroad courses is done the same as if taking classes on campus - through RaiderNet.
+The confirmation must be completed, even if registered for a no-charge placeholder course.
+Enrollment, payment, and confirmation for all MTSU study abroad courses is done the same as if taking classes on campus - through Pipeline MT.

-- Please be sure to verify that your aid has been processed by viewing your RaiderNet account
+- Verify that your aid has been processed by viewing your Pipeline MT account

 - Ensure that you are enrolled in the appropriate number of hours for aid to be awarded